Confusezius/Revisiting_Deep_Metric_Learning_PyTorch/README.md

 * `--evaluate_on_gpu`: If set, all metrics are computed using the gpu - requires Faiss-GPU and may need additional GPU memory.

 #### Some Notes:
 * During training, metrics listed in `--evaluation_metrics` will be logged for both training and validation/test set.
 If you do not care about detailed training metric logging, simply set the flag `--no_train_metrics`.
 A checkpoint is saved for improvements in metrics listed in `--storage_metrics` on training, validation or test sets.
+Detailed information regarding the available metrics can be found at the bottom of this `README`.
 * If one wishes to use a training/validation split, simply set `--use_tv_split` and `--tv_split_perc <train/val split percentage>`.